Morse-Bott cohomology from homological perturbation theory: The Minimal Morse-Bott Cochain Complexes

 \section{The Minimal Morse-Bott Cochain Complexes}

-In this section, we carry out the construction of the minimal Morse-Bott cochain complex for a general oriented flow category, which is applicable to both finite dimensional Morse-Bott theory and Floer theories.
-The motivation of the construction is from Lemma \ref{hplthm} and formula \eqref{hpl} with a different perturbation data.
-We need to make some choices in the construction of the perturbation data.
-The key property of the minimal Morse-Bott cochain complex is that unlike the cascade construction, the choice only depends on $C_i$, i.e. there is no compatible requirement with morphism spaces $\cM_{i,j}$.
+In this section, we carry out the construction of the minimal Morse-Bott cochain complex for an abstract oriented flow category, which is applicable to both finite dimensional Morse-Bott theory and Floer theories.
+The motivation of the construction is from Lemma \ref{hplthm} and formula \eqref{hpl} with different perturbation data.
+We still need to make some choices (Definition \ref{def:def}) in the construction of the perturbation data, however unlike the cascades construction, the choices in the minimal construction only depend on $C_i$, i.e.\ there is no compatibility requirement with the morphism spaces $\cM_{i,j}$.

 This section is organized as follows: \S \ref{pertdata} constructs the perturbation data for the minimal Morse-Bott cochain complex; \S \ref{mbcochain} constructs the Morse-Bott cochain complexes for every oriented flow category; \S \ref{flowmor} defines flow morphisms which can be viewed as the geometric analogue of the continuation maps and shows that flow morphisms induce morphisms between Morse-Bott cochain complexes; \S \ref{flowcomp} explains the compositions of flow morphisms; \S \ref{flowhomotopy} defines flow homotopies and proves that flow homotopies induce homotopies between morphisms; \S \ref{canonical} establishes that our construction is canonical on the cochain complex level, i.e. it is independent of all choices; \S \ref{sub:sub} introduces flow subcategories and quotient categories, which are the geometric analogues of subcomplexes and quotient complexes respectively.
-From now on, we will be very specific about the orientations and signs.
-Proofs in this section involve a lot of index and sign computations, we provide a detailed proof of $d^2_{BC}=0$ for the coboundary map $d_{BC}$ in \S \ref{mbcochain}.
-But we defer proofs of other results in \S \ref{flowmor}, \ref{flowcomp}, and \ref{flowhomotopy} to Appendix \ref{proof}.
+From now on, we will be very specific about the orientations and signs and provide rigorous arguments.
+Proofs in this section involve a lot of sign computations, we provide a detailed proof of $d^2_{\BC}=0$ for the coboundary map $d_{\BC}$ in \S \ref{mbcochain}.
+Proofs of other results in \S \ref{flowmor}, \ref{flowcomp}, and \ref{flowhomotopy} will only be sketched.